rosannekr/shopping-list/README.md

 ```
 DB_NAME=YOUR_DATABASE
 DB_PASS=YOUR_PASSWORD
+SUPER_SECRET=YOUR_SECRET
 ```

+JSON Web Tokens are used for user authorization.
+The secret in your `.env` file is used to sign the tokens.

 Run `npm run migrate` in the project directory to create the tables.
 Run `npm run seed` in the project directory to add seed data to the tables.